getsentry/sentry-native/README.md

 - ✓ supported
 - unsupported

+- `SENTRY_FOLDER` (Default: not defined):
+  Sets the sentry-native projects folder name for generators which support project hierarchy (like Microsoft Visual Studio).
+  To use this feature you need to enable hierarchy via [`USE_FOLDERS` property](https://cmake.org/cmake/help/latest/prop_gbl/USE_FOLDERS.html)

 ### Build Targets

 - `sentry`: This is the main library and the only default build target.